-Answer: No. Components are not items of pressure equipment, and therefore are not subject to individual conformity assessment procedures.

-For requirements on components to be used in pressure equipment, see guidelines 1/22 and 7/19.

-- Note 1: The final inspection including the proof test applies to the complete item of pressure equipment and not to the component itself. - Note 2: If the component is not designed according to a harmonised standard, design information may also be requested by the equipment manufacturer. - Note 3: There is no legal basis in PED for a Notified Body to issue a certificate of conformity for components.
+Question Is a manufacturer of components required to include a design examination, proof test and final inspection by a Notified Body if the components are intended for later use in PED equipment?
+Answer No. Components are not items of pressure equipment, and therefore are not subject to individual conformity assessment procedures.
+For requirements on components to be used in pressure equipment, see PED Guidelines A-22 and G-19.
+Reason Note 1 The final inspection including the proof test applies to the complete item of pressure equipment and not to the component itself.
+Note 2 If the component is not designed according to a harmonised standard, design information may also be requested by the equipment manufacturer.
+Note 3 There is no legal basis in PED for a Notified Body to issue a certificate of conformity for components.